-- Evaluating Condition of drainage system - > Measuring the existing drainage inlet manual types and size

-Assessing the Condition of pavement distress due to poor drainage.
+- Evaluating Condition of drainage system - > Measuring the existing drainage inlet manual types and size - > Assessing the Condition of pavement distress due to poor drainage.

 Oral questions were asked to get more information and to clarify the uncertain response.
-The study area information was gathered from the contractor and supervisors Survey was collected from government bodies about construction, maintenance and management system of road and drainage systems particular jimma town Engineers and with supervisors.
+The information gathered from study area was the contractor and supervisors.
+Survey was collected from government bodies about construction, maintenance and management system of road and drainage systems particular jimma town Engineers and with supervisors.
 The main objective of this questionnaire is to know the responsibilities, and challenges experienced by the bodies mandated to construct and maintain the road.
-In addition, it required to understand the role of the Government body and surrounding people in the drainage system provision in road.
+In addition, it required to understand the role of the Governmental body and surrounding people in the drainage system provision in road.